Diagonal Packing for Efficient Homomorphic Sparse Matrix-Vector Multiplication: Iterative-Improvement Heuristics for 2DPP

 Using these primitives, the net effect of a tentative move is evaluated as

-summed across all entities (two or three) participating in the move.
+summed across all rows/columns (two or three) participating in the move.
 Hence, we only inspect the nonzeros of the moved rows or columns rather than recomputing the entire objective from scratch.
-During probing, the corresponding updates to \texttt{diag\_nnz} are applied temporarily and rolled back immediately if the move is rejected. \\
+During probing, the corresponding updates to \texttt{d\_nnz} are applied temporarily and rolled back immediately if the move is rejected. \\

 { {\bf {Focusing the search (candidate queues):}}} The efficiency of the implementation comes from moving only rows/columns that \emph{touch the scarcest diagonals}.
 Let $\texttt{min\_nnz}$ be the current minimum positive occupancy in a non-empty diagonal.
-We form two candidate queues $\mathcal{Q}_R,\mathcal{Q}_C$ by collecting rows and columns incident to any diagonal $k$ with $\texttt{diag\_nnz}[k]\le \texttt{min\_nnz}+\beta$, using a small slack $\beta$ (e.g., $\beta\in\{2,3,4\}$).
+We form two candidate queues $\mathcal{Q}_R,\mathcal{Q}_C$ by collecting rows and columns incident to any diagonal $k$ with $\texttt{d\_nnz}[k]\le \texttt{min\_nnz}+\beta$, using a small slack $\beta$ (e.g., $\beta\in\{2,3,4\}$).
 This concentrates the search on entries most likely to shrink $\#\text{diags}$ quickly.
 Within a sweep, we mark moved indices to avoid reusing them until the next pass.

 The process alternates \emph{column}/\emph{row} passes and iterates for a small, fixed number of global sweeps.
 It stops early when $\#\text{diags} = \texttt{max\_deg}$ or if no move is accepted in a single pass.
-We now describe the mechanics of the move. \\
+We now describe the mechanics of a move. \\